Page Reviewed / Updated - Apr. 2015

 This program provides qualified Oregon Medicaid recipients with cash payments and the flexibility to manage or self-direct their own care instead of receiving care services managed by the state.
 The Independent Choices program is based on the Medicaid model of Cash and Counseling.
 It was originally a pilot program but is now available statewide.

-An element of this program that makes it unique, even among Medicaid waivers in different states, is that the rate which care service providers are paid is not established by Medicaid.
-Typically the Medicaid rates are 60% - 75% of the state average ($10 - $14 / hour).
+An element of this program that makes it unique, even among Medicaid waivers in different states, is that the rate that care service providers are paid is not established by Medicaid.
+Typically, state Medicaid rates are 60% - 75% of the state average ($10 - $14 / hour).
 In this program, participants have both the freedom and the responsibility to negotiate the hourly rate they pay their care providers.

 A final point worth mentioning is that the goal of the program is to prevent the premature or unnecessary institutionalization of disabled or elderly individuals.
-Therefore, to participate in this program, individuals must be willing to live at home or in the home of a family member and not in a skilled nursing or assisted living residence.
-Oregon offers a different Medicaid waiver called the Aged and Physically Disabled Waiver which does offer assisted living as a covered benefit.
+Therefore, to participate in this program, individuals must be willing and able to live at home, or in the home of a family member, and not in a skilled nursing or assisted living residence.
+Oregon offers a different Medicaid program called the Aged and Physically Disabled Waiver that does help pay for assisted living for needy seniors.

 Functionally, individuals must be in need of nursing home care.
 This does not mean they are designated as disabled or must live in a nursing home, only that they require the level of care typically provided in nursing homes.

-If you or your loved one's finances make you ineligible but you still require assistance paying for care, you might consider working with a Medicaid planner.
+If you or your loved one's finances make you ineligible, yet you still require assistance paying for care, you might consider working with a Oregon Medicaid planner.
 These individuals will assist in re-structuring one's assets so that they become Medicaid eligible.
 Persons considering this route must consult with a Medicaid planner in advance of submitting their Medicaid application paperwork.
 Read more about Medicaid planning.
 More details regarding Oregon's Medicaid financial eligibility guidelines are available here.

 1) Personal Care Services – assistance with the activities and instrumental activities of daily living such as bathing, grooming, toileting, meal preparation, eating, housekeeping, shopping and laundry.